 • Railway/JR Oga Line Take a taxi from Oga Station or rent a car near Oga Station

-• Car: Approximately 50 to 70 minutes from Akita Expressway Showa Oga Peninsula IC
+• By car: Approximately 50 to 70 minutes from Showa Oga Peninsula IC on the Akita Expressway

 Google Maps

-Like Candle Rock, the strange-looking rocks we introduced may lose their current shape tomorrow due to weathering, natural disasters such as earthquakes and typhoons, or human development.
-Why not come and enjoy the Oga Peninsula today?
+Like the Candle Rock, the strange rock formations we have introduced may disappear tomorrow due to weathering, natural disasters such as earthquakes and typhoons, or even human development.
+Why not come and enjoy the Oga Peninsula now?

 Oga Peninsula/Ogata Geopark <Information>